MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/create-saas-offer.md

 ## Configure your SaaS offer

-Make the required configurations to setup the offer.
-The offer setup, offer listing, technical configuration, plan, and pricing are to be configured for your offer to be published and linked to your SaaS app.
+Set up the offer by making the required configurations.
+You need to configure the offer setup, offer listing, technical configuration, plan, and pricing to publish and link your offer to your SaaS app.
 All that you have planned in the Plan your offer phase are done in the offer configuration.

 ### Offer setup